LeesaM95/Code-Assessment/README.md

 ## Authors and Acknowledgment
 As Always, I thank my instructors, my tutors, advisors, and fellow classmates for guiding me, helping, and instructing me on the right path when I was otherwise stuck.
 I'm consistently turning in things late due to my own terrible perfectionism, so I also appreciate the patients of the anonymous graders who seem to be handed a mountain of my work last minute.

+I also want to give thanks to GitHub user __jamierachael__.
+I was struggling something fierce with the local storage aspect, and looking through their code made it way easier to understand what in the world I was supposed to be doing.
+I'm so very lucky to be able to gain guidance from those who have already gone through these exercises before me.

 ## License
 MIT License